jamiegoodnight/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

-Express is like react for the back-end—a framework that sits ontop of node.js that extends functionality.
+Express is like react for the back-end—a framework that sits ontop of node.js that extends its functionality.
 Two examples of what it can offer are routers and middleware.

 - [ ] Describe Middleware?